-Batten disease, also called neuronal ceroid lipofuscinoses (NCLs), refers to a group of severe neurological conditions marked by seizures and vision loss, as well as progressive cognitive and motor difficulties.
+Batten disease, also called neuronal ceroid lipofuscinoses or NCLs, refers to a group of severe neurological conditions caused by defects in the processes involved in breaking down a substance called lipofuscin.

 Genetics of Batten disease

 A genetic defect, typically inherited from both parents, causes Batten disease.
 More than 400 mutations have been identified in 14 different genes, referred to as CLN1 through CLN14.
 Mutations in each of these genes cause a distinct disease type, also named CLN1 through CLN14 disease.
 They are collectively known as Batten disease.

 Batten disease also may be classified according to the age at which symptoms begin, namely as congenital, infantile, late infantile, juvenile, or adult types.
 More than one gene can be associated with any one of the different types of Batten disease.

 Scientists do not yet fully understand how Batten-causing mutations lead to lipofuscin accumulation.
 While some forms of Batten disease are linked to mutations that cause certain enzymes to be absent or deficient, other forms are thought to be caused by defective proteins needed for neurons (nerve cells) and other cells to work correctly.
 The lack of working proteins causes the buildup of “junk” substances and lipofuscin in the lysosomes.

 However, the exact functions of some of these proteins have yet to be discovered.
 It also is unknown if the lipofuscin itself is toxic or whether the accumulation is a marker of damaged lysosomal function.

 Different mutations underlie the varying forms of Batten disease.
 Mutations in the PPT1 gene decrease or eliminate the production or function of an enzyme called palmitoyl-protein thioesterase 1, which normally breaks down fatty acids in cells.
 These mutations are known to cause CLN1 disease.